-Philanthropic funds are scarce; they are also transformative.
-Right now, they are needed more urgently than ever before to safeguard the Earth’s capacity to sustain life.
+Philanthropic funds are both scarce and life-altering.
+They are needed more urgently than ever before to safeguard the Earth’s capacity to sustain life.

 The powerhouse behind positive action